 As you would expect from a profession that trusts its practitioners with a large amount of responsibility, requiring them to work independently and be solely responsible for the assessment, treatment and well-being of their patients, allied healthcare professionals need to be highly trained.
 Read on to find out what your entry options are.

 For entry into most of the allied healthcare professions (AHPs) you will be required to undertake an extended period of study before you can become qualified.
 Entry requirements vary so it is always advisable to research your options thoroughly before deciding which course is right for you.

-Some professions will require an undergraduate degree in the area you want to enter regardless of any previous qualifications held – for example, optometry and orthoptics; others will allow those with a relevant undergraduate degree to study for a shorter postgraduate diploma or masters degree in order to become qualified – examples include physiotherapy and radiography.
+Some professions will require an undergraduate degree in the area you want to enter regardless of any previous qualifications held – for example, optometry; others will allow those with a relevant undergraduate degree to study for a shorter postgraduate diploma or masters degree in order to become qualified – examples include physiotherapy and radiography.

 Entry into some professions (such as clinical psychology) will require a serious commitment to your chosen area, as you could be required to study the relevant undergraduate and postgraduate qualification in order to become qualified.

 Undergraduate degree courses usually last between three and four years, combining a period of study with practical experience in a clinical environment.
 Postgraduate courses are usually shorter, lasting around two years, but will again incorporate clinical placements in the workplace to build up relevant skills and experience.
 Graduates wanting to study for a postgraduate diploma or masters will need to check carefully with their course provider if their undergraduate degree is considered relevant.

 The aim of all courses is to ensure that when graduates qualify they can take on a caseload of their own patients as soon as they enter the workplace.